OK HOSA By-Laws

 Section 5.
 The Postsecondary/Collegiate Division shall be composed of students who are not enrolled in high school, have received a high school diploma, and/or are pursuing a GED and are majoring in health care related field.

 Section 6.
 The Alumni Division shall be composed of persons who have been enrolled in Health Careers Education programs.
-(Alumni members shall pay affiliation fees and cannot vote, make motions and hold office in the Alumni Division.
-Alumni members may not compete in events.)

 Section 7.
 The Professional Division shall be composed of persons who are associated with or participating in Health Careers Education in professional capacities.
 These may include health professionals or other members of the community who wish to support the HOSA program and its growth and development.
 Professional members shall pay affiliation fees but may not vote, make motions, hold office or compete in events.